 When staying in North Devon it is hard not to visit one of its spectacular beaches.
-From Braunton Farmhouse, Saunton Sands, Croyde and Woolacombe are all less than a 15-minute drive.
+From Braunton Farmhouse, Saunton Sands, Putsborough, Croyde and Woolacombe are all less than a 15-minute drive.
 These stunning blue flag beaches are monitored by lifeguards from Easter through to the end of the October half term and are renowned for their golden sands.
 They are also excellent for several water-based sports, especially surfing with lessons and equipment hire available at all three beaches.
 Other smaller beaches around the North Devon coastline are also great for enjoying a quieter more relaxed setting, these include Lee Bay, Combe Martin and Hele.

 Sheltering Saunton Sands and covering more than 3,000 hectares, Braunton Burrows was Britain’s first UNESCO Biosphere Reserve, meaning it is internationally as important as Mount Vesuvius.
 This wonderful area, which also includes Northam Burrows and Braunton Marshes is one of the larges sand dune systems in the UK and home to many rare plants, such as the Water Germander and wild orchids.
 It is a great place to enjoy a walk, as well as seeing some of the rare flora and fauna.

 The Victorian harbour town of Ilfracombe is a lovely place to spend a few hours.
-The town, which is home to an aquarium, a theatre and a cinema has something for everyone, including some wonderful places to eat, such as Damian Hirst’s’ restaurant The Quay, and Tom Carr’s Olive Room.
+The town, which is home to an aquarium, a theatre and a cinema has something for everyone, including some wonderful places to eat, such as Thomas Carr at The Olive Room and The Antidote.
 The harbour, which is overlooked by Damian Hirst’s’ bronze clad statue Verity is where you can set sail for Lundy or hop on board a sea safari.